-- if you (or the person you are caring for) are using, have recently used or might use any other medicines - if you (or the person you are caring for) have recently had or are due to have a vaccination
+- if you (or the person you are caring for) have recently had or are due to have a vaccination. - if you (or the person you are caring for) are using, have recently used or might use any other medicines. - >> if you (or the person you are caring for) have asthma and are taking asthma medicines.
+Do not change or stop these without talking to your/their doctor.
+These medicines (especially ones called corticosteriods) must be stopped gradually.
+This must be done under the direct supervision of your doctor and are dependent on the response to Dupixent. - if your symptoms remain uncontrolled or worsen during treatment with Dupixent.
+You should also talk to your doctor before you stop Dupixent.

-Other medicines for asthma

-Do not stop or reduce any asthma medicines, unless instructed by your doctor:

-- >> These medicines (especially ones called corticosteroids) must be stopped gradually. - >> This must be done under the direct supervision of your doctor and dependent on the response to Dupixent.